 Indeed, Justice Stevens—the author of Flook—specifically cautioned against sweeping “algorithms” into “laws of nature”: “the inclusion of the ambiguous concept of an 'algorithm' within the 'law of nature' category of unpatentable subject matter has given rise to the concern that almost any process might be so described and therefore held unpatentable.”
 Diamond v.
 Diehr, 450 U.S. 175, 219 (1981) (Stevens, dissenting).
 All modern engineering, including civil, mechanical, electrical, chemical, computer, etc. relies on mathematical analysis for design and formulation.
 This is because mathematics “is unique among languages in its ability to provide precise expression for every thought or concept that can be formulated in its terms.”
 A. Adler, Mathematics and Creativity, The New Yorker, February 19, 1972, p.
 39-45.
 Using a mathematical equation is simply one, albeit highly precise, way of expressing concepts, which can be either patent eligible or not.
 The presence of a mathematical equation does not imply or suggest anything by itself about the underlying concept, and should not be relied upon by examiners as an automatic evidence of an ineligible Abstract Idea.
 The proper understanding of the Court’s references to mathematical formulas and algorithms is where mathematics is used to express what are already patent ineligible concepts.
 In other words, it is the underlying idea or concept that matters, and that underlying concept must be evaluated in Part I as to whether it is ineligible, not the form of its expression.

 Thus, while mathematics can be used to precisely describe patent ineligible Abstract Ideas (e.g., like E=mc2), it also used to describe mundane things as well, such as fuel-efficient aircraft approach procedures (U.S. Patent No. 8,442,707), compressing video for transmission on cell phones (U.S. Patent No 8,494,051), efficiently allocating farming resources (U.S. Patent No. 6,990,459), or calculating golf handicaps and the difficulty of golf courses (U.S. Patent No. 8,282,455).
 Many of these mathematical algorithms are “models” that seek to represent the world in a form that can be understood by engineers, or in many cases that can then be manipulated by computers.
 No one would assert that such algorithms are fundamental building blocks of human ingenuity.
-These are instead simply examples of applied mathematics (“Applied mathematics is a branch of mathematics that concerns itself with mathematical methods that are typically used in science, engineering, business, and industry,” https:/en.wikipedia.org/wiki/Applied_mathematics) rather than pure mathematics (“[P]ure mathematics is mathematics that studies entirely abstract concepts.” https://en.wikipedia.org/wiki/Pure_mathematics).
+These are instead simply examples of applied mathematics (“Applied mathematics is a branch of mathematics that concerns itself with mathematical methods that are typically used in science, engineering, business, and industry,” http:/en.wikipedia.org/wiki/Applied_mathematics) rather than pure mathematics (“[P]ure mathematics is mathematics that studies entirely abstract concepts.” http://en.wikipedia.org/wiki/Pure_mathematics).
 At best, examiners should carefully evaluate patent applications that address topics in pure mathematics, because these are more likely to be such building blocks.
 This approach would recognize the concern the Court expressed in Benson, regarding what it understood to be a patent claim covering the basic, and purely mathematical, algorithm for converting binary-coded-decimal to binary: “Here the 'process' claim is so abstract and sweeping as to cover both known and unknown uses of the BCD to pure binary conversion.
 The end use may (1) vary from the operation of a train to verification of drivers' licenses to researching the law books for precedents and (2) be performed through any existing machinery or future-devised machinery or without any apparatus.”
 Gottschalk v.
 Benson, 409 U.S. 63, 68 (1972).

 Indeed, if all applied mathematical algorithms were in fact fundamental building blocks, it would logically follow that any inventions that related to using computational methods to solve engineering problems would be ineligible, whether they were implemented in software or hardware.
 This certainly is not the right outcome and is completely inconsistent with the fact that there are thousands of patents directed to adding machines and calculators for performing addition, multiplication, division, and so forth.
 Making all such inventions ineligible and all such patents invalid would be the 'exception swallowing the rule,' precisely what the Court warned against.